Ty-Thetravelguy/hudson-business-travel/README.md

 To effectively meet our business goals and cater to the needs of our users, I have planned a four-page, responsive website design.
 This ensures optimal viewing and interaction experience across all devices, maintaining aesthetics and functionality regardless of screen size.

 *Home Page*: Business Travel’s Home Page is designed for immediate impact and user engagement.
 It features a top navigation bar for seamless site navigation and a compelling hero image that captures the essence of corporate travel.
 Prominently displayed on the right side of the image is the bold question, “Looking for a new travel management company?” accompanied by a ‘Contact Us’ button to prompt user action.
 Below this, the “Why Choose Business Travel” section outlines the company’s unique selling points.
 The footer, consistent across the website, includes social media links and contact details, offering users multiple ways to connect with the company.

+I decided to add a video to my project after I completed everything because they can significantly enhance user engagement and convey your message more effectively.
+Videos are often more engaging and memorable than text or static images.
+Please note the video is AI generated which I loaded into YouTube.

 *What We Do Page*: This page introduces visitors to the services offered by Business Travel with a header image that sets a professional tone.
 It includes a detailed section on the company’s services, followed by the “Expertise” area showcasing interactive images.
 These images, when clicked, reveal more information about specific service areas, enhancing user interaction.
 The footer, matching the homepage, provides a mix of social media and contact details, ensuring easy access for visitors seeking more information or ways to connect.